aposded/FounderHedge/README.md

 ### Contribute Exit

-Contribute an exit to the pool:
+Contribute an exit to the pool (automatically converts ETH to wETH):

 ```bash
 npm start contribute <amount>
 ```

 Example: `npm start contribute 0.1` (contributes 0.1 ETH)

+The contribute process:

+1. Wraps your ETH to wETH
+2. Approves the pool contract to spend your wETH
+3. Sends the encrypted contribution transaction

 ### Check Status